SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 Extra Spin Speed:
 - Adds as many symmetric rotations to the loop as you type in.
 If your period is too long and spin too slow, you can speed it up like this

-Color Palette / Hue Cycle:
-- RGB, BGR: flips the color shift in children, for example a child that turn to green from red would turn to blue and vice versa.
-- X->Y: Starting with the X palette like above, but also hue cycles as they go deeper and/or in time

-Default Hue Angle:
-- Beginning hue shift, in degrees (for example 120 will turn red to green)
-- Will preshift the hue of the fractal in the beginning for this number of degrees
-- Will result in completely permanently shifted colors for fractals that have the central child the same color as the parent
-- If -1 it will be random after each start

-Extra hue cycling speed
-- Adds as many full 160° hue rotations to the loop as you type in.
-If your period is too long and spin too slow, you can speed it up like this

 Void Ambient: